 C-305-5: Purchasing Interpreter Services

-Ordinarily, payment for Interpreter services must not exceed the cost listed on the DHHS Fee Schedule.
+Ordinarily, payment for Interpreter services must not exceed the cost listed on the HHS Communication Services for State Agencies (CSSA) fee schedule.
+Contracted interpreters must be used when they are available.
+Only when a contracted interpreter is not available may a non-contracted interpreter be used.

+Note: The use of non-contracted interpreters must comply with D-205: Purchasing Threshold Requirements.
 Every effort must be made to deliver services at the regular (Day) rates.

 When vocational services are needed at night or on a weekend, the VR counselor must negotiate for the lowest rate.

+Note: A separate service category for Pre-ETS Interpreter and CART services must be used when purchasing these services for Pre-ETS.
+For more information, refer to Pre-ETS Desk Reference Part 2: Pre-ETS Purchasing Guidance and Menu of Services.

-For specific rates and interpreter policy, see DHHS Communication Access Maximum Rates.
+For specific policies for interpreters, refer to VR-SFP Chapter 24: Communication Access Services.

-C-305-6: Colleges and Universities
+C-305-6: Purchasing Interpreter Services from Colleges and Universities

-Fees in the DHHS fee schedule do not apply to contracted institutions—unless noted in the terms of the contract.
-VR shares contracts with several colleges and universities to offset part of the cost for interpreter services, and Rates are determined by the contract.
+Unless noted in the terms of the contract, fees in the HHS-CSSA fee schedule do not apply to contracted institutions.
+VR shares contracts with several colleges and universities to offset part of the cost for interpreter services.
+Rates are determined by the contract.

-Payments made to colleges and universities that are not under a VR contract must comply with the established DHHS fee schedule.
+Payments made to colleges and universities that are not under a VR contract must comply with the established HHS-CSSA fee schedule.

 C-305-7: Paying an Out-of-State Provider